Sandy1811/ParlAI/resources/book_ride/nlu_training_data.md

 - Alright, I've got that ride to The Orchard booked for you.
 Your driver Luke will arrive in a black Mercedes with license plate 999 YYT.
 - Right, I have just booked that ride to the Royal Botanical Gardens for you.
 Your driver Ella will arrive in a blue Tesla with license plate X76 XX8.
 - Cool, so I've just booked that ride to the castle for you.
 Your driver Joanna will arrive in a dark green Volkswagen with license plate 334 55A.
+- all booked
+- your ride is booked
+- booked it
+- ride is arranged
+- all done
+- yo ride is all good

 ## intent:ride_inform_search_criteria
 - Right, I can also filter for the car's model if you want.